 Counting Days/Make Up Schedule

 We currently exceed the state’s required number of instructional hours by the equivalent of almost 23 days.
-That said, the board approved the following plan for 2017-18 that requires us to make up school days beginning after five calamity days.
-Talawanda will be making up calendar days only if they exceed ten calamity days.
+That said, the board approved the following plan that requires us to make up school days beginning after five calamity days.
+Talawanda makes up school days only if they exceed ten calamity days.

 Closed Day #1-3 Will not be made up